Not sure what to buy for the grad student in your life?

 - when non-academic work is right for you

-If your graduate student or postdoc is on the academic job market, I recommend helping them pay for 1:1 services like help with job application materials.
+The academic job market has never been more difficult.
+The Professor Is In has 1:1 services like help with job application materials.
 There is even the opportunity for offer/negotiation assistance to ensure your grad gets a great salary package.

 For graduate students, self-care is a topic of much discussion because recent articles have shown the pervasiveness of mental health issues in the academy.